aws-samples/aws-genai-conversational-rag-reference/packages/galileo-cli/examples/README.md

 {
   // the root directory that contains all your files
-  // if there are no files used, this can be empty string "" "rootDir": "./",
+  // if there are no files used, this can be empty string ""
+  // if it's not an absolute path, the relative path will be relative to CWD "rootDir": "./",

   // metadata object containing key-value pairs, that will be applied to every document that is uploaded